 The DI is dedicated to the secular tradition of its namesake, the Russian Jewish historian Simon Dubnow (1860–1941), who acted as a cultural mediator between Eastern and Western European Jewry.
 At the DI, Jewish history is always regarded in the context of its non-Jewish environs and as a seismograph of general historical developments.

 The Institute has been directed since April 2017 by Yfaat Weiss, Professor of Modern History, especially Jewish history, at Leipzig University and Professor of Jewish History at the Hebrew University Jerusalem.
 Between 1999 and 2014 it was managed by Professor Dan Diner and from April 2015 onwards by Professor Raphael Gross.
+The founding director from 1995 to 1998 was the historian Prof. Stefi Jersch-Wenzel.

 The research activities of the DI are divided into the three portfolios »Politics«, »Law«, and »Knowledge«.
 These orient themselves towards the methodologically renewed fields of political, legal, and diplomatic history, the history of migration and scholarship, as well as the classical canon of intellectual history and the history of ideas, moreover incorporating questions from the fields of material culture and the history of transfer and restitution.
 The research findings are disseminated to both a specialized audience as well as the interested public through a broad range of publications.
 These include among others the bilingual and internationally renowned Jahrbuch des Dubnow-Instituts/Dubnow Institute Yearbook; a book series; the essay series toldot; and the magazine Jüdische Geschichte & Kultur (Jewish History and Culture).